Christina Mack, Ph.D., MSPH is Sr. Director of Epidemiology and Clinical Evidence in the IQVIA Real-World Insights division.

 Her work focuses on the use of electronic health record systems and claims data for research, with a focus in study design methodology, maternal health, orthopedics, oncology, and infectious disease.

-Dr. Mack oversees development of large evidence hubs and novel studies that augment primary data collection with existing data and leads the IQVIA Injury Surveillance and Analytics team which serves as the epidemiologic research arm of the NFL and NBA.
+Dr. Mack oversees the development of large evidence hubs and novel studies that augment primary data collection with existing data and leads the IQVIA Injury Surveillance and Analytics team which serves as the epidemiologic research arm of the NFL and NBA.

 She is an epidemiologist and computer engineer by training, with Ph.D. and master’s degrees from the University of North Carolina at Chapel Hill and an engineering degree from the University of Notre Dame.